pranavyeturu/AkceroAgenticAI/README.md

 ##  Contributing

-This project was developed as a hackathon submission.
+This project is an open source project.
 Contributions, suggestions, and feedback are welcome

 ### Development Setup